 On the other hand, if you prefer to be in the middle of all the action, Auckland may be a better choice.
 The city has a much higher population density, meaning there is always something happening.

 The answer to this question is subjective.
 Melbourne certainly has its advantages, but Auckland also has a lot to offer.
 Ultimately, it depends on what you are looking for in a city.
 If you’re looking for space and want to be away from the hustle and bustle of city life, then Melbourne may be a better choice.
 But if you want to be in the middle of all the action, Auckland is a better option.

-Is It Cheaper To Live In Melbourne Or Auckland?
+Is It Cheaper To Live In Melbourne or Auckland?

 The cost of living in both Melbourne and Auckland is relatively high.
-However, Auckland is generally considered to be more expensive than Auckland.
+However, Auckland is generally considered to be more expensive than Melbourne.
 In fact the cost of living in Auckland is considered to be 14% more than Melbourne.
 It’s important to keep in mind, however, that the cost of living will vary depending on your lifestyle.